Streets Alive - Shaping Gore's Future

 Connecting spaces and places to improve access for everybody

-by GoreDC, about 4 years agoShare Connecting spaces and places to improve access for everybody on Facebook Share Connecting spaces and places to improve access for everybody on Twitter Share Connecting spaces and places to improve access for everybody on Linkedin Email Connecting spaces and places to improve access for everybody linkCLOSED: This discussion has concluded.
+by GoreDC, over 4 years agoShare Connecting spaces and places to improve access for everybody on Facebook Share Connecting spaces and places to improve access for everybody on Twitter Share Connecting spaces and places to improve access for everybody on Linkedin Email Connecting spaces and places to improve access for everybody linkCLOSED: This discussion has concluded.
 Thanks to those who took part.Our early feedback indicates that Gore residents love connecting with others, the ability to readily access facilities and the outdoors.
 We are exploring whether there are opportunities for better cycling and walking links across our town.

 - What are your experiences travelling around Gore to access parks, facilities, outdoor spaces, and visit friends or family?